 Approval of a Learning Agreement that will be signed by the student, the internship site supervisor and the supervising faculty member.
 The agreement should describe the work to be performed by the student, the learning outcomes, the placement logistics (hours, pay, responsibilities), and the date on which the orientation was completed.

-Documentation of the above items should be submitted by the student to the supervising faculty member;

 Accommodation plans for students with special needs, in consultation with CI Disability Resource Programs.

-B. Administrative Office(s) Responsibilities for Internship Procedures Planning and Placement Assessment
+B. Administrative Office(s) Responsibilities for Internship Procedures, Planning, and Placement Assessment

 Prior to placing students, the administrative office(s), as designated by the Provost, is responsible for executing duties as required per Executive Order 1064, such as ensuring compliance, establishing Internship Placement agreements and devising procedures.

-This policy aligns the academic responsibilities for internships with Executive Order 1064.
-In the opinion of the Student Academic Policies and Procedures Committee, procedures for ensuring compliance are not appropriate to be brought before the Academic Senate as a policy.
-Nonetheless, establishment of procedures by the designated administrative office requires faculty input and approval by the programs impacted.
+, Establishment of procedures by the designated administrative office shall include faculty input through the Senate and the programs impacted.